315+ Telescopes Ranked

 While not our top pick, the FirstLight AR80 is a decent beginner telescope or “grab n’ go” companion to a larger instrument, provided you upgrade the accessories.

 The FirstLight AR80 attaches to the Twilight Nano mount with a clamshell that wraps around the tube and is bolted to a Vixen-style dovetail rail.
-The dovetail rail gives you the option to put the AR80 on a different mount if you desire, and you can adjust the tube cradle to rotate the eyepiece/finder to your preferred position as well as slide the tube backwards and forwards for proper balance.
+I can adjust the tube cradle to rotate the eyepiece/finder to my preferred position as well as slide the tube backwards and forwards for proper balance.

 Accessories

 The star diagonal included with the FirstLight AR80 and other scopes from the FirstLight line is a 1.25” mirror diagonal with a plastic housing.
-The mirror is pretty low quality, and some mild astigmatism can be induced by the out-of-flat mirrors often installed in these diagonals.
-There is also a lot of scattering from the cheap mirror coatings, which is worsened by the internal reflections inside the plastic body and the 25mm Plossl eyepiece.
+The mirror is pretty low quality, and from my extensive experience, I can tell that some mild astigmatism can be induced by the out-of-flat mirrors often installed in these diagonals.
+I also picked up a lot of scattering from the cheap mirror coatings, which is being worsened by the internal reflections inside the plastic body and the 25mm Plossl eyepiece.

-The red dot finder provided with the FirstLight telescopes slides into a non-standard shoe design that only Explore Scientific uses, making using anything else difficult.
-It has a slightly tinted window, probably as a consequence of being originally manufactured for non-astronomical purposes.
-The bracket can have trouble being aligned with the telescope, but this finder otherwise suffices for aiming the FirstLight AR80.
+The red dot finder provided with the FirstLight telescope slides into a non-standard shoe design that only Explore Scientific uses, making using any of my other finderscopes with it difficult.
+It has a slightly tinted window, which I guess is a consequence of being originally manufactured for non-astronomical purposes.
+I sometimes have trouble with this bracket being aligned with the telescope, but otherwise, it suffices for aiming the FirstLight AR80.

 Should I buy a Used FirstLight AR80?